 Self-harm is a problem that many people are embarrassed or ashamed to discuss.
 Often, individuals try to hide their self-harm behaviors and are very reluctant to seek needed psychological or even medical treatment.

 Because self-harm is often associated with other psychological problems, it tends to be treated under the umbrella of a co-occurring disorder like a substance abuse problem or an eating disorder.
 Sometimes the underlying feelings that cause the self-harm are the same as those that cause the co-occurring disorder.
-For example, a person’s underlying feelings of shame may cause them to abuse drugs and cut themselves.
+For example, a person’s underlying feelings of shame may cause them to cut themselves.
 Often, the self-harm can be addressed in the context of therapy for an associated problem.
 For example, if people can learn healthy coping skills to help them deal with their urges to abuse substances, they may be able to apply these same skills to their urges to harm themselves.

 There are also some treatments that specifically focus on stopping the self-harm.
 A good example of this is Dialectical Behavior Therapy (DBT; Linehan, 1993), a treatment that involves individual therapy and group skills training.
 DBT is a therapy approach that was originally developed for individuals with borderline personality disorder who engage in self-harm or “parasuicidal behaviors.”
 Now the treatment is also being used for self-harming individuals with a wide variety of other psychological problems, including eating disorders and substance dependence.
 The theory behind DBT is that individuals tend to engage in self-harm in an attempt to regulate or control their strong emotions.
 DBT teaches clients alternative ways of managing their emotions and tolerating distress.
 Research has shown that DBT is helpful in reducing self-harm.